Fascinating Irish Kings and Queens Who Changed History

 Rock of Cashel, Moor, Cashel, County Tipperary, Ireland

-You may be familiar with Irish kings and queens such Brian Boru, Queen Maeve, or the pirate queen Grace O’Malley, but do you know about the other kings and queens who roamed these lands?
+You may be familiar with Irish kings and queens such as Brian Boru, Queen Maeve, or the pirate queen Grace O’Malley, but do you know about the other kings and queens who roamed these lands?
 We did some digging and have plenty of stories about even more of Ireland’s kings and queens.

 Hill of Tara